New York Stories

 Module co-ordinator: Dr Catherine Morley

 Through the detailed study of key literary texts within their historical and cultural contexts, we will try to answer these questions.
-We will explore some of the major forms, genres, and themes of modern and contemporary fiction, and we will think about the central role that the city –- and New York in particular -– has played in modern literary culture.
-The course takes a roughly chronological approach, and students are encouraged to explore the broader history and culture of the city (in art, music, and film, for example) as well as the individual texts themselves.
+We will explore some of the major forms, genres and themes of modern and contemporary fiction, and we will think about the central role that the city - and New York in particular – has played in modern literary culture.
+Taking a roughly chronological approach, we will also explore the broader history and culture of the city (in art, music and film, for example) as well as the individual texts themselves.

-We begin in the Gilded Age with Henry James's novel Washington Square, and then move on to two very different narratives of urban life in the early twentieth century, Anzia Yezierska's Bread Givers and John Dos Passos's Manhattan Transfer, which enable us to explore such themes as Eastern European immigration, generational conflict, the experience of women, consumerism, the media, and, of course, the onset of literary modernism.
+We begin in the Gilded Age with Henry James's novel Washington Square, and then move on to two very different narratives of urban life in the early 20th century, Anzia Yezierska's Bread Givers and John Dos Passos's Manhattan Transfer, which enable us to explore such themes as Eastern European immigration, generational conflict, the experience of women, consumerism, the media, and, of course, the onset of literary modernism.

 Moving into the contemporary period, we will look at Paul Auster's postmodern urban mysteries in The New York Trilogy and Bret Easton Ellis's savage satire on Wall Street consumerism American Psycho.
 Finally, we will end with the trauma of September 11, 2001, and with the diverse perspectives in various short stories in Ulrich Baer's collection and in Don DeLillo's novel Falling Man.